Kkwon-SB/Algorithm/README.md

 # coding_practice
-This repo is made for recoding process solving coding problem..
+This repo is made for recoding process solving coding problem...